informatics-lab/aml-jupyterhub/README.md

 ### Set up your environment vars
 copy `env.template` to `.env` and fill in.

+You will need a SAS token for the storage account.
+SAS tokens at File Share level seem unavailable.

 Ensure these variables are available when running.

 This is the default for a `.env` file in many IDEs but else you could folow one of the suggestions [here](https://gist.github.com/mihow/9c7f559807069a03e302605691f85572) such as `set -o allexport; source .env; set +o allexport`